top of page

 Beyond's Treatment Approaches for ARFID

 At Beyond, we have both eating disorder dietitians and eating disorder therapists who specialize and have a special interest in treating ARFID.
-Depending on your needs and preference, you can work with either a therapist or dietitican, however many clients benefit from a team approach!
+Depending on your needs and preference, you can work with either a therapist or dietitian, however many clients benefit from a team approach!
 All of our therapists and dietitians are neuro-affirming.
-Your therapist and/or dietitian will work with you to set goals for your individual treatment, including but not limited to addressing nutritional and energy deficiencies, decreasing psychosocial limitations, enhancing self-sufficiency with eating and feeding, and increasing self-regulation abilities.
+Your eating disorder therapist and/or eating disorder dietitian will work with you to set goals for your individual treatment, including but not limited to addressing nutritional and energy deficiencies, decreasing psychosocial limitations, enhancing self-sufficiency with eating and feeding, and increasing self-regulation abilities.
+Having a supportive and specialized treatment team is important for your care.
+While many children and adolescents seek treatment for ARFID, many adults also seek treatment for ARFID as well!

 arfid therapy in pennsylvania and new jersey